 Heavier content is all fine and dandy when we’re talking about in-person events.
 However, when we shift the conversation to hybrid, things differ.
 Remember that you’re now appealing to two very contrasting sets of audiences.

-And keep in mind that no one wants to look at heavy and long presentations for hours on end.
+And keep in mind that in the age of on-demand content, no one wants to look at heavy and long presentations for hours on end.
 Keep the content engaging, entertaining, and straight to the point.
 Use as much visual aid as possible and get creative with b-roll footage and green screens.
 Both audiences will thank you!

 This is yet another instance where planners must recall that hybrid means in-person plus virtual.
 Sure, the physical audience probably wouldn’t mind a three-day-long event with five-hour sessions sprinkled in there.
 But the virtual attendees?
 Not so much.